benwzj/benwzj.github.io/_posts/2020-04-19-css-layout.md

   overflow: auto;
 }
 ```
-Have same effect with follow:
+The CSS above have same effect with follow:
 ```css
 .clearfix::after{
   context: "";